LDS-Data/lds-church-discipline/README.md

 * Anne Wilde
 * John W. Woolley
 * Lorin C. Woolley
+* "a bunch of the people who were early mormon fundamentalists and after the second manifesto"
+* "the recent men convicted of child sexual abuse who were bishops or church leaders or part of scandals"

 ## Revision Needed
 Entries which (potentially) are not up to current standards: